 We’re at a key turning point when it comes to 4K content.
 Companies are just about ready to break out a vast among of 4K content, including all the latest movies and entire channels streaming 4K shows.
 But it’s not happening yet – we’re in a strange limbo period now, where real 4K content is still thin, especially when it comes to streaming video services.
 To help you track down what content is available, we’ve put together a list of all the ways you can watch 4K, and what offerings each method provides.
 Remember, this is all subject to constant change, but it’s a good indicator of what to expect.

 Note: It’s also important to remember that 4K isn’t just about the content.
-You also need the best 4k HD TV, right cables (later-generation HDMI or DisplayPort are required) and hardware to handle 4K video, or it’s not going to be 4K.
+You also need the the top 4k HD TV, right cables (later-generation HDMI or DisplayPort are required) and hardware to handle 4K video, or it’s not going to be 4K.
 This means a set-top box or Blu-Ray player that can accept 4K: This includes Fire TV, Roku 4, and Nvidia Shield.
 More options are coming all the time here as well, but it’s worth noting that the current generation of game consoles (PS4, Xbox One), cannot handle 4K content, although updated versions of those consoles planned for 2017 will be able to.

 Amazon Instant Video